Panos Ioannides

 Panos Ioannides (Πάνος Ιωαννίδης; 22 March 1935 – 4 July 2021) was a Cypriot novelist and playwright.

 Biography

 Panos Ioannides was born in Famagusta, Cyprus, in 1935.
 He studied Mass Communications and Sociology in the United States and Canada.
 He served as Director of Radio and Television Programmes at the Cyprus Broadcasting Corporation.
-He has been writing literature, mostly prose and theatre, since 1955.
+He began writing literature, mostly prose and theatre, in 1955.
 Works of his have been translated and published in their entirety or in parts in French, German, Arabic, Japanese, English, Russian, Romanian, Chinese, Hungarian, Polish, Serbo-Croat, Turkish, Persian, Bulgarian, Swedish, Dutch, Spanish, and other languages.
 His plays Gregory, Peter the First, The Suitcase, and Ventriloquists have been staged in Greece, England, USA and Germany.
 He served as Chairman of the Cyprus Theatre Organization (ThOK) Repertory Committee, and as President of the Cypriot PEN Centre, the Cyprus chapter of PEN International.
 He lives in Nicosia, Cyprus.
 Ioannides died on 4 July 2021, at the age of 86.